Modelling Loss of Complexity in Intermittent Time Series and its Application

 \textit{1.
 Mean and Variance}.
 Suppose \( \mathcal{I}(\cdot) \) represents mean function, \( \mathbbm{y}_{t}= h(\mathbbm{x}_{t}) = \alpha \mathbbm{x}_{t}\) is a linear transformation, \( \alpha\neq 0 \).
 Then \( \bar{\mathbbm{y}}_{t} \) = \( \alpha\bar{\mathbbm{x}}_{t}\neq \bar{\mathbbm{x}}_{t} \).
 If \( \mathbbm{x}_{t} \) is independent of \( \sigma^2 \), then for any transformation \( h(\cdot) \), \( h(\mathbbm{x}_{t}) \) is also independent of \( \sigma^2 \).
 Similarly, one can easily verify that variance does not have these two properties.

 \textit{2.
 Entropy (En) and Conditional Entropy (CoEn)}.
 Entropy and conditional entropy are inappropriate choice of \( \mathcal{I}(\cdot) \) because: \begin{itemize} \item Entropy is scale variant, for example, let \( \text{En}(x) \) represent the entropy of variable \( x \), for any scale transformation \( y=\alpha x \), \( \alpha\in \mathbb{R} \) and \( \alpha\neq 0 \) then the entropy of variable \( y \) is \( \text{En}(x)+\log \left\vert \alpha \right\vert \).
 More generally, entropy is not transformation invariant under change of variable as well, see~\citet[][p.18]{iharaInformationTheoryContinuous1993}. \item Conditional entropy is neither transformation invariant.
 In nonparametric settings, the four entropies: \textit{Approximate Entropy} (ApEn)~\citep{pincusApproximateEntropyMeasure1991}, \textit{Sample Entropy} (SpEn)~\citep{richmanPhysiologicalTimeseriesAnalysis2000}, \textit{Multi-scale Entropy} (MsEn)~\citep{costaMultiscaleEntropyAnalysis2003} and \textit{Fuzzy Entropy} (FzEn)~\citep{chenMeasuringComplexityUsing2009} are the special cases of conditional entropy.
 They do not own the property of transformation invariant.
-For instance, when one uses the multivariate uniform kernel to estimate the nonparametric CoEn, the difference between ApEn and CoEn is \( \log(2h)\) which comes from the scale transformation in kernel function with bandwidth \(h\). \item Besides, entropy and conditional entropy are not background-noise-free.
+For example, when using the multivariate uniform kernel to estimate the nonparametric CoEn, the difference between ApEn and CoEn is \( \log(2h)\) which comes from the scale transformation in the kernel function with bandwidth \(h\). \item In addition, entropy and conditional entropy are not background noise-free.
 A direct example can be found in~\Cref{sec:relative_entropy_for_stationary_ar2_model}.
-Equations~\eqref{eq:entropy_joint} and~\eqref{eq:conditional_entropy_final} are entropy and conditional entropy respectively, however both are related to the \( \sigma^2 \). \end{itemize}
+Equations~\eqref{eq:entropy_joint} and~\eqref{eq:conditional_entropy_final} are entropy and conditional entropy respectively, however, both are related to the \( \sigma^2 \). \end{itemize}